scollier/summit2014DockerLab/summit_lab.md

     docker run -d -v /mariadb/db:/var/lib/mysql -p 3306:3306 --name mariadb summit/mariadb

 Did the container start as expected?
+You should see some AVC's.

 You will need to allow the proper SELinux permissions on the local */mariadb/db* directory so *MariaDB* can access the directory.